HackYourFuture/Assignments/test-runner/README.md

 module.exports = doubleEvenNumbers;
 ```

 The corresponding unit test can `require` this function in order to test it.
-Because many exercises in the JavaScript module include calls to `console.log` that we do not want to show up while running a test, the `require` is executed dynamically, with `console.log` being mocked for the duration of the `require`.
+Because many exercises include code that is executed immediatle when the file is *require*d `console.log`, `setTimeout`, `setInterval` and `Math.random` are mocked to no-ops during the (dynamic) `require`.
 This is done through the helper function `beforeAllHelper` in `unit-test-helper.js`.
 This function also reads the exercise file as text and (optionally) builds an AST (Abstract Syntax Tree) to enable static code analysis.

 ```js
 describe('doubleEvenNumbers', () => {